Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

 When arranging protection for a client or principal, here’s what proper due diligence looks like:

-It’s our way of guaranteeing that clients in Ireland receive the same high standard of protection as those we support in the UK.
+It’s how we guarantee that clients in Ireland receive the same calibre of protection as those we support in the UK.

 Why VIS Protection Sets a Higher Standard